Adeyemi0/Trial-Conversion-Analysis/README.md

 ![Survival Analysis](charts/09_survival_worker_vs_admin.png)

 Kaplan-Meier survival curves were estimated separately for worker-active and admin-only organisations.
 Both curves follow nearly identical trajectories throughout the trial period.
-Both groups show a sharp drop in the survival curve (i.e., a spike in conversions) in the final few days — confirming the deadline-urgency pattern.
+Both groups show a sharp drop in the survival curve (i.e., a spike in conversions) in the final few days, confirming the deadline-urgency pattern.
 Worker adoption status does not meaningfully shift the timing or probability of conversion at any point in the trial.

 ### The Handoff Gap